CognotEngine/amberpipeline/README.md

   <img src="Sorted/LOGO.jpeg" alt="amber" width="300">
 </div>

-AmberPipeline AI is a middleware that connects the "AI creative end" with the "game engine runtime end", aiming to eliminate the gap between AI-generated resources and industrial game development, enabling fully automated conversion of assets from **Prompt to Binary**.
+AmberPipeline is a middleware that connects the "AI creative end" with the "game engine runtime end", aiming to eliminate the gap between AI-generated resources and industrial game development, enabling fully automated conversion of assets from **Prompt to Binary**.

 ![ui](Sorted/123.png)